unbit/uwsgi-docs/Ring.rst

     (content-type "text/plain")))

-then edit (again) project.clj again to instruct leiningen on which namespaces to build:
+then edit (again) project.clj to instruct leiningen on which namespaces to build:

 .. code-block:: clojure